ten-protocol/go-ten/design/Events_design.md

 The first seven methods match up with those on the Ethereum JSON-RPC spec, while the remaining three (`NewPendingTransactions`, `NewHeads` and `Logs`) are used to power the three types of subscriptions listed above.

-## Geth events implementation
+### Geth events implementation

 Obscuro gets access to Geth's pub/sub functionality for free because it reuses Geth's RPC layer.
-This PR shows a working example of a subscription API and client in Obscuro: https://github.com/obscuronet/go-obscuro/pull/604.

 The events API and supporting code is implemented in the `eth/filters` package.
 It's possible we could reuse this code wholesale.
 We could use the `func NewFilterAPI(backend Backend, lightMode bool, timeout time.Duration) *FilterAPI`